 Jun identifies this figure as “father,” something everyone else takes at face value, assuming that this is Jun’s birth father.
 Kyle and I did not!
 We assumed this was just a term of endearment.
 This partially has to do with the fact that Jun will soon start acting like he has something to reveal about his father, but on my part, it just didn’t make sense for Jun’s father to be a supernatural entity that Personas are afraid of!
 Why should he be?
 Provide an explanation!
-We get one later – the childhood friends met this man as children – but it almost conflicts with the evidence in this scene here, where they seem surprised!
+We get an explanation for why the party believes him later in the game – the childhood friends met this man aback in the day – but it almost conflicts with the evidence in this scene here, where they seem surprised!

-You know, there was a link going around a few months ago about how weird it must be to live in a cliché JRPG world if you’re not part of the main party, given how the world tends to get contorted to represent things that are important to the main cast and no one else.
-Games in this style are really egocentric about their main characters if you think about it that way, and I think “Oh, Jun’s father must be an all-powerful warlock or something, that fits my perspective of a world that’s already twisted to be all about us,” is pretty indicative of the style.
+You know, there was a social media post going around a few months ago (I don’t remember where) about how weird it must be to live in a cliché JRPG world if you’re not part of the main party, given how the world tends to get contorted to represent things that are relevant to the main cast and no one else.
+Games in this style come off as very egocentric about their main characters if you think about it that way, and I think “Oh, Jun’s father must be an all-powerful warlock or something, that fits my perspective of a world that’s already twisted to be all about us,” is pretty indicative of the style.

 In a cute touch, Philemon doesn’t agree to the transfer until Jun proves he can remember his name here, just like he asked the player at the start of this game and also P1.
 He can, and Jun ends up with a new Persona, Hermes, who looks like a wooden doll for some reason.
 And hey, remember how Maya’s Persona Maia is Hermes’ mother?
 Philemon also doesn’t stop there, giving everyone more upgraded Personas for previous events as well.
 Once again, they were all Greco-Roman: Apollo for Tatsuya, Artemis for Maya, Venus for Lisa, and Hades for Michel.